mrismanaziz/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## What did the shy pebble wish for?
+That she was a little boulder.